MeenalJy/MeenalJy/README.md

 ##  Fun fact⚡

-I once accidentally merged a pizza recipe into our production code instead of a YAML file.
-Now our DevOps pipeline has a delicious pizza branch that automatically deploys pepperoni slices to our staging server!
+I once accidentally merged a pizza recipe into my production code instead of a YAML file.
+Now my DevOps pipeline has a delicious pizza branch that automatically deploys pepperoni slices to the staging server!

 <!--